-Grading: The committee will assign one of the following grades to the overall qualifying exam:
+Grading: The Advising Committee will assign one of the following grades to the overall qualifying exam:

 A student must be successful on each element of the progression exam to achieve pass unconditionally.
-Each component will be scored as pass/fail only based on its entirety (i.e. you cannot conditionally pass or pass only a portion of the written or oral Q/A).
-The Advising Committee decision will determine the specific requirements for options of a conditional pass or options to retake (e.g. retake the written and the oral, oral only, remediate with additional coursework.)
+The Advising Committee decision, together with the PhD Qualifying Exam Committee decision, will determine the specific requirements for options of a conditional pass or options to retake (e.g. retake the written and the oral, oral only, remediate with additional coursework.)